Birch Bayh: Personal life

-Bayh's first married Marvella Bayh of Enid, Oklahoma in August 1952.
+Bayh's first married Marvella Bayh (who was born Marvella Hern) of Enid, Oklahoma in August 1952.
 Their son Evan Bayh was born on December 26, 1955.
 Marvella Bayh died of breast cancer on April 24, 1979.
 Bayh then married Katherine "Kitty" Halpin in 1981.
 Their son Christopher was born on July 22, 1982.

 Birch and Kitty Bayh resided in Easton, Maryland.
-He was a fellow at the C.V Starr Center for the study of the American Experience of Washington College in Chestertown, Maryland.
+He was a fellow at the C.V.
+Starr Center for the Study of the American Experience of Washington College in Chestertown, Maryland.

 Bayh died of pneumonia on March 14, 2019, in Easton, Maryland, at the age of 91.
-He was the last living former U.S. senator who served during the Presidency of John F. Kennedy.
-He was interred at Arlington National Cemetery.
+He was the last living former U.S. senator who served during the presidency of John F. Kennedy.
+He is interred at Arlington National Cemetery.